-Google has released Android Pay , mobile payment which allows users to make a payment by tapping and paying by simply unlocking your Android device.
+Google has released Android Pay , a mobile payment which allows users to make a payment by tapping and paying by simply unlocking your Android device.
 However, if your device is rooted to your disappointment and for many others Android Pay won’t work officially.
 If you try to activate Android Pay by adding a credit or debit card information you will get a message saying, “Your phone cannot be trusted”.

-How to Use Android Pay on Rooted Device
+Use Android Pay on Rooted Device

 Disable Root from SuperSU

 By disabling root from SuperSU you will be able to make payments, this will work on most of the devices.

 1. Launch the SuperSU app on your Android.